bireme/isis-oai-provider/README.md

 Assuming you have a website running you need to find the path where is located the following components:

-DocumentRoot  --- directory where static files and PHP scripts are located CGI-BIN       --- directory with execution permission for CGI scripts ISIS dabases  --- directory on the server where ISIS databases are located
+**DocumentRoot**  --- directory where static files and PHP scripts are located

+**CGI-BIN**       --- directory with execution permission for CGI scripts

+**ISIS dabases**  --- directory on the server where ISIS databases are located

 Then move/copy or create symbolic links to the isis-oai-provider directories:

 Ex.
 Assuming a website with this directory structure:

     /home/sites/
                /site1/
                      htdocs/
                      cgi-bin/
                      bases/

-   $ cd /home/sites/site1/
+Steps to create symbolic link to the application

-   $ cd htdocs
+    $ cd /home/sites/site1/htdocs
     $ ln -s /opt/bireme/isis-oai-provider/htdocs/isis-oai-provider/ .
-   $ cd ..
-   $ cd cgi-bin
+    $ cd /home/sites/site1/cgi-bin
     $ ln -s /opt/bireme/isis-oai-provider/cgi-bin/isis-oai-provider/ .

 ### Configuration files